High IQ Society Eligibility Calculator

 The LSAT, used for law school admissions, is recognized by several high-IQ societies:

-- Mensa: Accepts LSAT scores that rank in the top 2% of test-takers.
+- Mensa: Accepts LSAT scores that rank in the top 2% of test-takers, placing them in the 98th percentile of LSAT scores.

 - ISPE: Accepts LSAT scores but generally requires them to be in the top 0.1%.